At the turn of the twentieth century, Victor Galippe experienced the origin of life, taking inspiration from the ancient theories of seeds of rock.

 But it is only 5 days after insemination that Agar is covered with a white and smooth veil, consisting mainly of short and piled sticks, isolated or associated two by two.
 They are very colorful.
-We also notice a number of ovoid uncolored bacilli.
+We also notice many ovoid uncolored bacilli.

 Quartz melted at 1800 ° C.

-It is known that the industry is likely to make up with melted quartz at 1800 ° C, different laboratory apparatuses, such as pipes, crucibles, capsules, etc.
+It is known that the industry is likely to make up of melted quartz at 1800 ° C, and different laboratory apparatuses, such as pipes, crucibles, capsules, etc.

-A piece of quartz tube was pulverized and the obtained powder taken for precautionary measure at a temperature of 310 ° C.
+A piece of quartz tube was pulverized, and the obtained powder was taken for the precautionary measure at a temperature of 310 ° C.

 Before heating, the quartz powder was subjected to direct microscopic examination and showed to contain numerous ovoid corpuscles with movement.
 The transparent particles will contain as well.

-Two inseminations have been carried out when the quartz powder is still warm and without prior treatment.
+Two inseminations were carried out when the quartz powder was still warm and without prior treatment.

-24 hours later, the tube n .
-1 is covered with a white thick veil consisting of little chains of sticks very colorful and piled, in their turn enclosing sticks, ovoid bacilli and micrococci.
-These latter are often assembled two by two and colored, together they make some little chains, the colored lonely sticks are moving very vividly.
+24 hours later, tube n .
+1 is covered with a thick white veil consisting of little chains of sticks that are very colorful and piled, in their turn enclosing sticks, ovoid bacilli, and micrococci.
+These latter are often assembled two by two and colored; together, they make some little chains, and the colored lonely sticks move very vividly.

-The tube n.
-2 is cloudy , but no veiled.
-Encloses numerous colored ovoid bacilli that are moving oscillating.
-One sees also numerous very colorful and animated motion micrococci.
-There has been only rare sticks.
+Tube n.
+2 is cloudy but not veiled.
+It encloses numerous colored ovoid bacilli that are moving and oscillating.
+One also sees numerous very colorful and animated motion micrococci.
+There have been only rare sticks.

-48 hours later, the same tube was covered with a white abundant and thick veil consisting of clusters formed by little chains of sticks generally colored, but one can see also little chains whose elements are differently colored: some are not.
-The free sticks and ovoid bacilli in the preparation are generally colored, but a large number did not fix the coloring matter.
+48 hours later, the same tube was covered with an abundant white and thick veil consisting of clusters formed by little chains of sticks generally colored, but one can also see little chains whose elements are differently colored: some are not.
+The preparation’s free sticks and ovoid bacilli are generally colored, but many did not fix the coloring matter.

-These experiments were repeated and give comparable results.”
+These experiments were repeated and gave comparable results.”

 We can stop here.
-The booklet runs along these lines, apart from the material names: basalt, granite, obsidian, onyx and so on.
+The booklet runs along these lines, apart from the material names: basalt, granite, obsidian, onyx, etc.

-Conclusion: Galippe doesn’t provide enough datas on the sterilization of culture media and inseminating practices.
-As a a researcher in Alchemy I can only add that all this only vaguely brings to the Alchemical Seeds of Metals, which anything else are but our Mercurius ( a substance out of reiterated salts volatilizations during preliminary works), which we believe to be the First Matter, Prima Materia, Quinta Essentia, Universal Dissolvent, Alkahest.
-Being this Mercurius too much volatile, is then fixed in Mercurius Philosophorum, that’s to say it turns back to element earth, in so doing retaining all the dissolving, transforming and vegetative power as it was volatile.
+Conclusion: Galippe doesn’t provide enough data on sterilizing culture media and inseminating practices.
+As a researcher in Alchemy, I can only add that all this only vaguely brings to the Alchemical Seeds of Metals, which anything else is but our Mercurius ( a substance out of reiterated salts volatilizations during preliminary works), which we believe to be the First Matter, Prima Materia, Quinta Essentia, Universal Dissolvent, Alkahest.
+Being this Mercurius, too much volatility is then fixed in Mercurius Philosophorum; that’s to say, it turns back to the element earth, retaining all the dissolving, transforming, and vegetative power as it was volatile.

 That’s our real Alchemical Seed of Rock, not Galippe’s.

 Surprisingly enough, Henri la Croix-Haute dedicates an entire chapter of his “Propos sur les deux Lumières” to Galippe’s experiments and, in my opinion, goes too far in his belief that chemical reactions can be explained according to Alchemy.
-But, as we will see in a next article, it will be interesting to deep his theory of light action on minerals.
+But, as we will see in the following article, it will be interesting to deepen his theory of light action on minerals.